-Brexit has been on everyone’s agenda since the UK voted to leave the EU in June 2016.
-There have been a flurry of reports suggesting what may or may not happen on the 29th March, with businesses and individuals alike doing the only thing they can - preparing for the worst and hoping for the best.
+Brexit has been on everyone’s agenda since the UK voted to leave the EU in June 2016, with businesses and individuals alike doing the only thing they can - preparing for the worst and hoping for the best.

 Beacon, Britain’s leading procurement company, has been working with its suppliers to ensure continuity of supply and availability of products and to identify steps that both suppliers and operators can take to prepare for the unknown, mitigating the risks a ‘no deal’ scenario could cause.